Dr-ChrysVoid/EnCode-Life/README.md

-🧬 EnCode-Life
+# 🧬 EnCode-Life

-Decoding inheritance, illuminating life.
+*Decoding inheritance, illuminating life.*

+An interactive pedigree simulator for visualizing Mendelian inheritance patterns through animated trait flow.

-## Project Inspiration
+## About

-As an Entomologist and biology lecturer, I wanted to make pedigree analysis more intuitive and engaging for students.
+Created to make pedigree analysis more intuitive and engaging for students, this project combines biology, AI-assisted development, and web technologies to bring textbook pedigree charts to life.

-Traditional pedigree charts are static and often difficult to interpret.
-This simulator animates inheritance patterns using glowing lines and color-coded pedigree symbols, helping students visually follow the transmission of traits across generations.

-This project reflects a multidisciplinary approach that combines biology, artificial intelligence, and web development to enhance genetics education.

 ## AI Assistance

-This project was developed with assistance from:

-- **Grok (xAI)** — initial concept and foundation
+- **Grok (xAI)** — concept and foundation
-- **Claude (Anthropic)** — core HTML, CSS, and JavaScript implementation
+- **Claude (Anthropic)** — core implementation
 - **ChatGPT (OpenAI)** — debugging, biological validation, and refinement

-The educational concept, biological oversight, and final design decisions were directed by the author.

->## Acknowledgements
+## Acknowledgements

-I am deeply grateful to my mother,
-Above all, I thank the Lord Almighty for inspiring this project and guiding me in bringing this idea to life.
+With heartfelt gratitude to my mother for her guidance and encouragement, and to the Lord Almighty for the seeding thought process.

 ## Author

 **Dr. Chrysalis Void** *(Hidden Alias)*
 M.Sc.
-(Agricultural Entomology)
-ASRB-NET Qualified
+(Agricultural Entomology) · ASRB-NET Qualified